Azure/static-web-apps-cli/docs/www/docs/contribute/99-troubleshooting.md

 ## SWA CLI - Domains that need Firewall access

 ### Context

-For SWA CLI to operate perfectly, the following domains need to be allowed an access in your firewall:
+If you are having trouble accessing SWA CLI, the following domains need to be allowed an access in your firewall:
 - blob.core.windows.net
 - azurestaticapps.net
 - swalocaldeploy.azureedge.net